microsoftarchive/Learn-LTI/USER_GUIDE.md

    * **Preconfigured tool**: select the name of the tool you configured during deployment and configuration.
 ![UserGuide3](./images/UserGuide.3.PNG)
 7. Click **Save and return to course**.
 You will see the assignment created as an LTI link.
-6. Click the LTI link and configure the assignment.
+6. Click the LTI link and [configure](#Customize,-Review,-and-Publish-the-assignment) the assignment.

 ## Create an assignment in Canvas leveraging Microsoft Learn LTI application

-1. Go to a course in your Canvas LMS.
+1. Go to a course in your Canvas LMS (Users who want to add an LTI Advantage tool to a course must have the **LTI - add / edit / delete** permission).
 2. Select **Assignments** from the left sidebar.
 3. Click on **+Assignment** to add a new assignment.
 4. Enter assignment name and other details.